Knowledge, norms and social perceptions in the wake of COVID-19.

 Sessions will be organized on-line through the SALVE system of the University of Granada (Zoom).
 Registered participants will receive information and passwords in advance.

-Lilian Bermejo Luque, Pedro Francés Gómez, Ester Massó Guijarro, David Rodríguez-Arias, Ivar Rodríguez Hannikainen, Jon Rueda Etxebarría y Neftalí Villanueva González
+Lilian Bermejo Luque, Pedro Francés Gómez, Ester Massó Guijarro, David Rodríguez-Arias, Ivar Rodríguez Hannikainen, Jon Rueda Etxebarría, Neftalí Villanueva González y Mario Espinoza Pino.

 Cristina Bicchieri, S. J. Patterson Harvie Professor of Social Thought and Comparative Ethics; Director of the Philosophy, Politics, and Economics Program.
 Director of the Center for Social Norms and Behavioral Dynamics; University of Pennsylvania.